Serie A group training gets all clear, season decision May 28 - France 24

 "The important thing will be to restart with the firm intention of completing the championship, then the federations will decide the modalities and formats to be adopted."

-The revised protocol will allow group training, but not oblige players to remain permanently in the team's sports centre.
+The minister said that a controversial measure of isolating team members for two weeks at club facilities to limit the risk of contagion has been withdrawn.

-In the case of a positive test only the infected player will be placed in two-week's quarantine, while the team group will be placed in isolation, and monitored, but can continue to train together.
+If a player tests positive he will be quarantined for two weeks, while the team will be placed in isolation, and monitored, but can continue to train together.

-FIGC president Gravina praised the decision "as a decisive step on the path of restarting football in Italy".
+FIGC president Gravina welcomed a "decisive step on the path of restarting football in Italy".

+Gravina said that FIGC Medical Scientific Commission were now working on the protocol for the return to competition.

 The Italian season has been on hold since March 9 amid the pandemic which has killed more than 32,000 people in Italy.